Disaster Medical Services Division

 Ambulance Strike Teams (ASTs): ASTs are positioned throughout the State to support local emergency medical service response, including medical transportation.
 There are both pre-designated and undesignated ASTs in California.
 Pre-designated ASTs are under contract with EMSA and consist of 5 ambulances and 1 Disaster Medical Support Unit (DMSU).
 The DMSU provides enhanced communication ability to support field deployment, including medical supplies and provisions for AST personnel.
 Use of the DMSUs and a requirement to provide ASTs is by contract with EMSA.
 Undesignated ASTs are organized at the local level and are not under contract with EMSA, although they may respond to requests from EMSA in times of need.

-California Medical Assistance Teams (CAL-MATs): CAL-MATs are deployable teams that support specialized health response needs such as disaster triage sites, clinics, medical shelters and hospitals including mobile field hospitals.
+California Medical Assistance Team: CAL-MATs are deployable teams that support specialized health response needs such as disaster triage sites, clinics, medical shelters and hospitals including mobile field hospitals.
 EMSA maintains oversight of warehouse operations and cache management including vehicles, equipment and supplies, and coordinates team formation and response.
 The size of the team is determined by the medical mission.

 Disaster Healthcare Volunteers (DHV): DHV is a program that registers and credentials health professionals who may wish to volunteer during disaster including doctors, nurses, paramedics, pharmacists, dentists, mental health practitioners, etc. DHV may be used by local officials to support a variety of local needs, including augmenting medical staff at healthcare facilities or supporting mass vaccination clinics.
 DHV is California’s Emergency System for the Advance Registration of Volunteer Health Professionals (ESAR-VHP).